MaiA14/ski/README.md

-# Search engine of ski accomodations
+# Search engine for ski accomodations
 A Python Fast API app that integrate with a stream.

 ## Features